 How Does My Child Get a Diploma?

-There are several ways to get a high school diploma.
-From easiest to hardest they are:
+There are several ways to get a high school diploma:

-- Use the diploma found on the PA Department of Education web page.
+- Use the accredited diploma found on the PA Department of Education web page awarded by the supervisor.

 - Apply for a diploma through one of the diploma organizations registered with the Pennsylvania Department of Education.